NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 ### Find a NEON ecocomDP dataset

-The `search_data()` function in the `ecocomDP` provides a tool to explore the ecocomDP catalog, which includes datasets from LTER and NEON sites (and others).
+The `search_data()` function in `ecocomDP` provides a tool to explore the ecocomDP catalog, which includes datasets from LTER and NEON sites (and others).
 Using `search_data()` with no arguments will return the entire catalog.
-Your search can be constrained by passing a text string (you can use regular expressions) to the `text` argument.
+Your search can be constrained by passing a text string (you can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)) to the `text` argument.
 The query will search data package titles, descriptions, and abstracts.
 Below, we show a couple examples of how to search datasets in the ecocomDP catalog.

     # clean out workspace from previous section